Chapter 70. Other Provisions

 6. Price charged for the wine or beer delivered.

-The records required by this subsection shall be made available for inspection and copying by any member of the board or its special agents upon request.
+The records required by this subsection shall be made available for inspection and copying by any member of the Virginia Alcoholic Beverage Control Authority (authority) or its special agents upon request.

-C. On or before the 15th day of each month, each delivery permittee and licensees with delivery privileges shall file with the Supervisor, Tax Management Section, a report of activity for the previous calendar month, if any deliveries were made during the month.
+C. On or before the 15th day of each month, each delivery permittee and licensees with delivery privileges pursuant to § 4.1-212.1 of the Code of Virginia shall file with the authority a report of activity for the previous calendar month if any deliveries were made during the month for which the licensee or permittee is required to collect and remit excise taxes due to the authority pursuant to § 4.1-212.1 H of the Code of Virginia.
 Such report shall include the following information for each delivery:

 1. Number of containers delivered;